 Interchange refers to the clearing and settlement of records between payment system participants.
 The term can also be used to describe the fees or transfer pricing between issuers and acquirers.
 Participating acquirers and issuers pay or receive interchange each time a credit or debit card is used.
 For example, banks pay interchange for card-based transactions.
 This fee tends to be paid by the acquiring bank or the merchant’s bank, to the consumer’s banks or the issuing bank.

 In the interest of efficiency, merchants usually submit all their approved transaction to their acquiring banks – via their payment processors – at the end of every day, in a batch.
 The acquiring bank then sends transaction settlement requests to the shoppers’ issuing banks involved.

 How Does a Transaction Settlement Work?

 Once all authorizations have been made and all approvals received by the involved parties, the issuing bank of the buyer sends funds to the seller’s acquiring bank, via that bank’s payment processor.
 The acquiring bank will then take those funds and deposit them in the merchant’s account.
 This is called a settlement pay or settlement.

 For typical card transactions, even though the authorization and approval for order fulfillment take only seconds, the whole payment processing circuit in the background can take up to three days to be completed.

 And there you have it – how the payments industry works, in a nutshell.
 You should now have a better understanding of all the entities involved in online transactions and the sequence of payments processing operations that underlies digital commerce.

-To learn about more terms and concepts around online payment processing, make sure to check out this complete guide.
+Learn about more terms and concepts around online payment processing by reading this complete guide.